Bachelor of Science in Education in Elementary Education (PreK-6)

 - MSE in Elementary Education (K-6 Licensed Teachers)

-The program requires 120 credit hours.
-A BSE in Elementary Education (PreK-6) can be completed in four years if a student is enrolled full-time.
-However, the duration might vary depending on the student's pace, course load, and whether they study online or on campus.
+The program requires 120 credit hours and can typically be completed in four years with full-time enrollment.
+The exact timeline may vary depending on a student’s pace, course load, and whether they choose online or on-campus study.

 Information about the Department of Teacher Education